-There are many substances that can cause an allergic reaction, and they vary from person to person.
+There are many substances that can cause allergic reactions and they vary from person to person.
+Below are some common causes of allergic reactions.

-Allergic Rhinitis – This is often known as hay fever, and it may occur throughout the year or seasonally.
-It can be caused by indoor and outdoor allergens, such as pollen, dust and dander, and it can often be treated with an over-the-counter antihistamine.
-Symptoms of allergic rhinitis include sneezing, watery eyes, itching and asthma.
+This is often known as hay fever, and it may occur throughout the year or seasonally.
+It can be caused by indoor and outdoor allergens, such as pollen, dust, and dander, and it can often be treated with an over-the-counter antihistamine.
+Symptoms of allergic rhinitis include sneezing, watery eyes, itching, and asthma.

 Many people who suffer from allergic reactions can alleviate their symptoms by taking an over-the-counter antihistamine.
 However, if an antihistamine is not providing you with relief or if your allergies are severe enough that they interfere with your quality of life, you may want to see a physician.